-- 1. Before designing a water main for a public water system, an engineer shall perform a network hydraulic analysis on the public water system, based upon the requirements for flow and pressure set forth in NAC 445A.6672 to 445A.66735, inclusive, and 445A.6711. - 2.
-Except as otherwise authorized by the [health authority] Division or the appropriate district board of health on a case-by-case basis, the inside diameter of the water mains of a public water system must have a nominal size of at least 6 inches. - 3.
-A water service lateral that serves a fire hydrant must, if the water service lateral is: - (a) Not more than 150 feet in length, be not less than 6 inches in diameter. - (b) More than 150 feet in length, be of a diameter that is justified by an engineer and approved by the [health authority] Division or the appropriate district board of health. - A fire hydrant must not be connected to a water main or water service lateral that does not have a sufficient capacity for fire flow. - 4.
-A distribution system for mobile home parks and recreational vehicle parks must be designed in compliance with the Uniform Plumbing Code.
+- 2. Except as otherwise authorized by the Division or the appropriate district board of health [authority] on a case-by-case basis, the inside diameter of the water mains of a public water system must have a nominal size of at least 6 inches. - 3.
+A water service lateral that serves a fire hydrant must, if the water service lateral is: - (a) Not more than 150 feet in length, be not less than 6 inches in diameter. - (b) More than 150 feet in length, be of a diameter that is justified by an engineer and approved by the Division or the appropriate district board of health. [authority.] - → A fire hydrant must not be connected to a water main or water service lateral that does not have a sufficient capacity for fire flow. - 4.
+A distribution system for mobile home parks and recreational vehicle parks must be designed in compliance with the Uniform Plumbing Code [...], as adopted by reference in NAC 445A.6663. - Sec.
+111. NAC 445A.6712 is hereby amended to read as follows: - 445A.6712 1.
+A distribution system must be designed, to the extent possible, in such a manner as to eliminate dead ends and form a grid system or system of arterial loops.
+Except as otherwise justified by an engineer and approved by the Division or the appropriate district board of health, [authority,] tree systems are prohibited. - 2.
+Where a dead end cannot be eliminated, it must: - (a) If the flow and pressure is sufficient, terminate with: - (1) A gate valve of the same size as the water main; and - (2) A fire hydrant; or - (b) Terminate with a flushing device approved by the Division or the appropriate districtboard of health. [authority.]

-NAC 445A.6712 Distribution system: Dead ends.
-(NRS 445A.860)

-- 1. A distribution system must be designed, to the extent possible, in such a manner as to eliminate dead ends and form a grid system or system of arterial loops.
-Except as otherwise justified by an engineer and approved by the [health authority]Division or the appropriate district board of health, tree systems are prohibited. - 2.
-Where a dead end cannot be eliminated, it must:

-- (a) If the flow and pressure is sufficient, terminate with: - (1) A gate valve of the same size as the water main; and - (2) A fire hydrant; or - (b) Terminate with a flushing device approved by the [health authority] Division or the appropriate district board of health.
 The flushing device must be of a sufficient size to provide a velocity of at least 2.5 feet per second in the water main being flushed.
 No flushing device may be connected directly to any sewer line.